-It’s is still light at midnight, which is when you ought to go out and pick flowers.
-Not just any, but 7 different wild ones, to put under your pillow to dream of your future spouse.
+According to the tradition you are supposed to go out at midnight and pick flowers.
+Not just any random flower or number, but seven different wildflowers to put under your pillow.
+Then you will dream of your future spouse.

 The Midsummer pole